RussellShire/vue-calculator/README.md

 # Errors spotted

+- You can currently add to a string after you've got an answer, should be operators only after ans, pressing a number should reset
 - 10%10% produces an error
 - 10%x10 not currently possible - this might introduce errors of removing operations
 - 10x10%10 shouldn't be possible